Home Repairs near

 Merced also provides supportive services for homeowners.
 Merced staff connect them with resources to meet their needs in addition to safe housing, such as food security, healthcare, transportation, and

-help creating legal documents such as wills and advance directives.
+help create legal documents such as wills and advance directives.

 At this time, only homes in the following areas qualify for this service: